Saturday, March 19, 2011

 My gut reaction is: Walk away from hoarders, even if they are your family members or friends.
 You won't change them one bit.
 They don't think they have a problem.
 And they will hate you for meddling in their affairs.
 Trying to intervene with a hoarder is playing with loaded dynamite.

-I have better things than try to "fix" alcoholics or hoarders.
+I have better things to do than try to "fix" alcoholics or hoarders.
 And usually, they cannot be fixed anyway.
 And some treatment centers are starting to realize this.
 I recently read about a "wet" treatment center for alcoholics, and as perverse as it may sound, it makes sense.
 If someone wants to drink themselves to death, why torture them with treatments and jail time and homelessness.
 Just given them a small room and a tumbler and say "have at it - but don't annoy anyone else".
 It ends up being cheaper and everyone is happier all the way around.

 Maybe that sound heard-hearted, but to the alcoholic, it is actually a blessing.
 The cycle of jail time, halfway houses, 12-step programs, and continual relapses, as well as the dangers of living on the streets, are utter agony compared to the underlying drinking problem itself.